 Black hat SEO

-If you manipulate the search engine algorithm to improve your brand’s ranking, this is deceptive activity deemed black hat SEO.
+Manipulating the search engine algorithm to improve your brand’s ranking, for example, is deceptive activity that falls under this category.
 Other examples of black hat SEO tactics include:

 - Link farms – A collection of sites that link to a target page for the sole purpose of improving SEO